wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### expanded

-5.&emsp;God, Who encompasses all being, created beings who have everything individually, but who [created beings] want to share it [everything they have] to increase their [created-beings’] joy.
+5. God, Who encompasses all being, created beings who have everything individually, but who [created beings] want to share it [everything they have] to increase their [created-beings’] joy.
 <sup>2</sup>Nothing real can be increased except by sharing.
 <sup>3</sup>That is why God created you.
 <sup>4</sup>Divine Abstraction takes joy in sharing.